 Azu Tisteri's twin peaks, with the southern end of Ulken Keme's table-top plateau on the far left.
 In the distance is Ushkir Tau's white ridgeline and the Karashek salt marshes in the far horizon. © Tatiana Mayurova Sall

-Boszhira’s southernmost point is marked by a jagged 1.5 km ridge called Ushkir Tau, which has sheer drops on either side.
-Ten kilometres south of Ushkir Tau is Karashek salt marsh, which is frequently seen in the background of many Boszhira photographs, but rarely visited.
-Aside from venturing down to the valley floor, the best place to view Boszhira is from the Western Chink Ustyurt, which towers a couple hundred metres above the main peaks.
+Ushkir Tau, a 1.5-kilometre-long ridge, marks Boszhira’s southernmost point and has sheer drops on either side.
+Ten kilometres south of Ushkir Tau is Karashek, a salt marsh frequently seen in the background of Boszhira photographs, but rarely visited.
+Aside from venturing down to the valley floor, the best place to view Boszhira is from the Western Chink Ustyurt, which towers a couple of hundred metres above the main peaks.

 Satellite view of Boszhira, with locations of mountains and viewpoints.